Governance

 2. The Chairman of the Board shall set and preside at all meetings of the Board and shall determine the agenda for meetings of the Board.
 Members of the Board may request that the Chairman of the Board include items on the agenda.

-3. The Chairman of the Board shall serve a three (3) year term.
-Upon the recommendation of the Nominating and Governance Committee noting special circumstances, the Board may approve up to a one (1) year extension of such three (3) year term.
+(3) year term.
 In no case shall the Chairman of the Board serve for more than a total of four (4) years as Chairman of the Board.
 In circumstances where the Board elects a Chairman of the Board whose three (3) year term as Chairman would otherwise extend beyond his or her regular four (4) year term as a Board member, such election and resultant term extension shall be subject to prompt review and approval at the time of such election by the Nominating and Governance Committee.
 Such circumstances shall not however require a re-nomination and in turn membership voting approval as otherwise required by the Section 8.
 Limited Term; Extensions provisions hereof that would otherwise be applicable to such a regular Board term extension.

-4. Early Termination.
-In the event of the resignation, removal, incapacity or death of the Chairman of the Board, the remaining members of the Board of Directors may either then elect a new Chairman of the Board or, in their discretion an Interim Chairman of the Board, or wait until the next scheduled election of new Directors and then elect a new Chairman of the Board.
+1. Early In the event of the resignation, removal, incapacity or death of the Chairman of the Board, the remaining members of the Board of Directors may either then elect a new Chairman of the Board or, in their discretion an Interim Chairman of the Board, or wait until the next scheduled election of new Directors and then elect a new Chairman of the Board.

 Section 3.
 Vice Chair of the Board.

-Chairman in his or her absence or in case of his or her inability to serve and shall maintain a portfolio of initiatives to lead, the scope of which shall be based upon agreement with the Chairman of the Board.
-Vice Chairs may also serve as Standing Committee Chairs.
+2. A Vice Chair shall discharge the duties and obligations of the Chairman in his or her absence or in case of his or her inability to serve and shall maintain a portfolio of initiatives to lead, the scope of which shall be based upon

 1. A Vice Chair shall serve a one (1) year term and he or she shall be eligible for re-election in subsequent years.
 In no case shall a Vice Chair serve in such capacity for more than a total of four (4) years.

-2. Early Termination.
-In the event of the resignation, removal, incapacity or death of a Vice Chair, the remaining members of the Board of Directors may either then elect a new Vice Chair or wait until the next scheduled election of new Directors and then elect a new Vice Chair.
+2. Early In the event of the resignation, removal, incapacity or death of a Vice Chair, the remaining members of the Board of Directors may either then elect a new Vice Chair or wait until the next scheduled election of new Directors and then elect a new Vice Chair.

 Section 4.
 President and Chief Executive Officer.